 Step 13: Run a Boat Rental Business — Start Making Money!

 As you can see, a boat rental business can bring in good money, even if your boats only rent for 200 days a year.
 You have a ton of options too, in terms of the types of boats you can rent and the services you offer.
 It takes a bit of an investment, but a boat rental business offers a great lifestyle as well as a great income.
-Boat rentals are a $5 billion industry, so why not be one of the entrepreneurs raking in that cash?
+The boat rental industry is worth more than $5 billion, so why not be one of the entrepreneurs swimming in that cash?

 You’re off to a great start with solid business knowledge in your tool bag, so put your plan together and get ready for launch!